dasilva333/GuardianTheaterSlackbot/README.md

 npm install

+## Run the server

+node index.js

 ## Configuration

 Edit the config.json file:

 ### SlackWebhook:

-From the left side menu > Apps & Intergrations > Manage > Custom Intergrations > Incoming Webhooks > Add Configuratoin
+Open Slack, in the left side menu above Customize Slack there is Apps & Intergrations > Manage > Custom Intergrations > Incoming Webhooks > Add Configuratoin.

 Paste the Webhook URL provided by the page into that field.